School and Community Programs

-School-wide resources to promote student and educator wellness and improve mental health literacy:
+School-wide resources to promote wellness and improve mental health literacy:

-- Training and professional development for teachers and student support staff on topics like teacher stress reduction, trauma-informed student support and student behavior management.
+- Workshops for teachers and parents on topics like stress management, learning supports, behavior management and trauma-informed student support

-Classroom-level services to facilitate productive learning environments and increase academic engagement among all students:
+Classroom-level services to facilitate productive learning environments for all students:

-- Educator consultation and coaching on student mental health and behavioral needs.
+- Educator consultation and live classroom coaching on student behavioral and learning needs

-Evidence-based small group intervention delivered in school for students who may require more intensive support:
+Evidence-based small group interventions for students requiring intensive support:

-- Weekly group treatment for students ages 5-9 with behavioral or emotional difficulties, including skill-building sessions with parents.
+- Group treatment for students with behavioral or emotional difficulties

-- Weekly group treatment for students ages 8-16 who have been exposed to trauma.
+- Group treatment for students exposed to trauma